ISCHEMIC STROKE / PREVENTION

 - tortuous iliac artery

-- large calcified plaques preventing the artery remodeling
+- large calcified plaques preventing the arterial remodeling with stent

-- distal ICA diameter < 3 mm preventing the use of distal protection (relative contraindication, proximal protection can be used)
+- distal ICA diameter < 3 mm preventing the use of distal protection (relative contraindication, proximal protection can be used instead)

-- intracranial aneurysm > 5 mm or AV malformation (relative contraindication)
+- intracranial aneurysm > 5 mm or AV malformation (relative contraindications)

 Procedure

-- order standard laboratory tests (CBC, coagulation test, basic metabolic panel) and other examinations required by an anesthesiologist
+- order standard laboratory tests (CBC, coagulation test, basic metabolic panel) and other tests required by an anesthesiologist

-- insert IV cannula and short-term urinary catheter and shave the groin (if transfemoral access is chosen)
+- insert IV cannula and short-term urinary catheter and shave the groin (if transfemoral access is used)

 Premedication